openstack-archive/os-loganalyze/README.rst

 MB uncompressed, so if we used a more advanced framework that required we load the entire data stream into memory, the user response would be very poor.
-As a pipeline and generator the delay added by this script to the user grabbing the logs is largely not noticable (< 1s).
+As a pipeline and generator the delay added by this script to the user grabbing the logs is largely not noticeable (< 1s).

 * Free software: Apache license
 * Documentation: http://docs.openstack.org/developer/os_loganalyze